CristianManta/contrastive-learning/README.md

-# ContrastiveTeam0
+# contrastive-learning

 ## A place to push new ideas for Contrastive Learning
 ### PDF Research Summary for 2020
 For a brief, yet complete, overview of the research, please refer to [Research_Summary.pdf](/Research_Summary.pdf)
 ### Environment Setup
-In order to use this repository without any package versions incompatibility issues, you can install the `conda` package manager and create the same virtual environment that was used for this repository by running this command inside the `ContrastiveTeamO` directory:
+In order to use this repository without any package versions incompatibility issues, you can install the `conda` package manager and create the same virtual environment that was used for this repository by running this command inside the `contrastive-learning` directory:

 ```
 conda create --name <choose_a_name> --file requirements.txt